wp-plugins/woocommerce-email-inquiry-cart-options/readme.txt

 [WooCommerce Quotes and Orders](http://a3rev.com/shop/woocommerce-quotes-and-orders/) Features:

 * Includes every feature listed above
+* All plugins front end display created with Sass #dymanic {stylesheets}
 * Adds all new 3 Store Rules, Manual Quote, Auto Quote and Add to Order.
 * Auto Converts the WooCommerce add to cart function into the activated Store Rule function.
 * Apply a Store Rule to not logged in users and then Filter by selected Roles for logged in users.